-In FY 2015, TTB examined suspected tax fraud and diversion at customs bonded warehouses, foreign trade zones, and tobacco export warehouses, following in-bond transfers of alcohol and tobacco product shipments to verify the exportation of these non-taxpaid products.
-To date, investigations in these areas have yielded \$41 million in identified tax liabilities as well as criminal referrals.
+In FY 2016, TTB examined suspected tax fraud and diversion at customs bonded warehouses, foreign trade zones, and tobacco export warehouses, following the transfers of alcohol and tobacco products to verify the exportation of these non-taxpaid products.
+To date, investigations in these areas have yielded approximately \$50 million in identified tax liabilities as well as criminal referrals.

 In addition, specifically with regard to diversion risk associated with the importation and exportation of alcohol and tobacco products, TTB has been working with CBP on cooperative enforcement efforts, including the development and implementation of the International Trade Data System (ITDS).
-The purpose of ITDS is to provide a "single window" through which importers and exporters will submit electronically all information necessary to comply with all government agencies' requirements for the clearance of imports and exports.
-This cooperative system and the transactional trade data that it will provide are expected to factor prominently in TTB's tax enforcement strategy going forward.
+As explained in Executive Order (E.O.
+13659), the purpose of ITDS is to provide a "single window" through which importers and exporters may submit electronically the data required by federal government agencies for clearing imports or exports.
+Significant progress was made in FY 2016, with the completion of a successful system pilot for importers and the publication of a final rule to fully implement ITDS for all TTB-permitted importers on track for publication in December 2016.
+TTB intends to make similar progress in the export area in FY 2107.
+This cooperative system and the transactional trade data that it will provide are expected to factor prominently in TTB'stax enforcement strategy going forward.
 In addition to more timely information on imports and exports for enforcement purposes, TTB expects that this effort will improve communication and coordination between CBP, TTB, and other participating agencies on tax and trade issues.